 Don continues independent filmmaking with Gary, establishing their new company Don Bluth Films Inc. in Phoenix.
 They have begun work on a movie version of Dragon's Lair and recently launched Don Bluth University to teach animation online.
 Don has been a member of the Academy of Motion Picture Arts and Sciences since 1976.
 Gary joined in 1978.

 British rock icon Morrissey refuses to watch films released after 1970.
 Laura Emerick, digital content editor for the Chicago Symphony Orchestra and formerly the arts editor of the Chicago Sun-Times, agrees in principle with that philosophy, if not to that extreme.
 Her all-time favorite films all predate that watershed year: Vertigo (1958), The Leopard (1963), Sweet Smell of Success (1957) and The Grapes of Wrath (1940).
 Golden-era films are among her passions, and that's why the Plaza Classic Film Festival has become one of her favorite annual destinations.
 At the Sun-Times, she served for 20 years as the editor for film critic Roger Ebert, who used to insist that "if a movie is in black and white, there's a better than 50 percent chance it will be worth seeing."
+She's looking forward to this year's screenings of the silent Sherlock Holmes, Fail-Safe, El Señor Fotografo, Citizen Kane (one of Roger Ebert's favorite films) and Enamorada.
+This will be Laura's ninth appearance at the Plaza Classic Film Festival.

 Laura Emerick will introduce several movies at this year’s Plaza Classic Film Festival.

 Writer, director and animator Zach Passero is an El Paso native who, from a young age, knew he wanted to make visual stories — an inkling fueled mainly by cartoons and Jim Henson.
 Zach attended the USC Cinema School, focusing on production and animation.
 He has been working as a director, editor and animator for films, television and commercials.
 He frequently collaborates as editor for Lucky McKee’s films (Red, The Woman, Tales of Halloween and and PCFF 2014 inclusion All Cheerleaders Die).
 He also edited horror sleeper Jug Face and NBC/Universal’s Brian Keene’s Ghoul.
 His animation sequences have been featured on Showtime’s Masters of Horror.
 In 2008, Passero’s directed the feature film, Wicked Lake.
 It and his Motel, Glimpse have been shown at the Plaza Classic Film Festival.
 His animated shorts, created with his wife Hannah, have been touring the world in film festivals.
+Zach has been a part of the film festival from the start in 2008.

-Known as one of America’s premiere concert and theater organists, Walter Strony has performed at five Plaza Classic Film Festivals, having accompanied The Phantom of the Opera in 2016, The Mark of Zorro in 2015, Safety Last in 2014, The Thief of Baghdad in 2013 and The General in 2010.
+Known as one of America’s premiere concert and theater organists, Walt Strony has performed at five Plaza Classic Film Festivals, having accompanied The Phantom of the Opera in 2016, The Mark of Zorro in 2015, Safety Last in 2014, The Thief of Baghdad in 2013 and The General in 2010.
 Walter, a protege of organist Al Melgard, made his public performing debut at age 18 with films and symphony orchestras all over the world, and is frequently featured at conventions of the American Guild of Organists and the American Theatre Organ Society, which twice voted him its Organist of the Year and inducted him into its hall of fame in 2011.

 Bart Weiss is an award-winning independent film and video producer, director, editor and educator from Dallas.
 He is mostly known as the director and founder of the Dallas VideoFest.
 He produces the TV show Frame of Mind on KERA TV in Dallas, and is the artistic director of 3 Stars Cinema.
 He has traveled to Nigeria, Pakistan and China to show American documentaries for the U.S. State Department.
 He has taught film and video at Texas A&M's Visualization Lab, Southern Methodist University, UT Austin, and West Virginia State College, and is currently an associate professor at UT Arlington.
 He is a former president of the Association of Independent Video and Filmmakers (AIVF), former (and founding) board member Dallas Artists Research and Exhibition (DARE), past vice president of the Texas Association of Film and Tape Professionals (TAFTP), founder and past president of the West Virginia Filmmakers' Guild, and co-founder of the Dallas Video Festival and the Video Association of Dallas.
 He has been a video columnist for the Dallas Morning News, Dallas Times Herald, and United Features Syndicate.
 Bart received an MFA in Film Directing from Columbia University in 1978 and a B.A. in Radio TV and Film from Temple University in 1975.